Is The World Entering A Recycled Plastic Shortage? If So, Why?

 We are running out of recycled plastics because of two reasons, first is supply and second is consumer behavior.

 Supply-wise, there is a problem with the PP and PE recycling plants all over the world.
-They are running out of raw materials because people are throwing away less plastics than ever before.
+They are running out of raw materials because people are throwing away fewer plastics than ever before.

 Another factor that contributes to this shortage is the lack of clean recyclable plastics in circulation.
 Clean recyclables are just that, plastic containers that have been rinsed thoroughly before they get thrown into the bins.
 Cleaning individual dirty containers is a nightmare for recyclers because it adds more labor, equipment, and overall costs.